 What are the treatment options for Behçet’s disease?

 Some of the treatment options for Behçet’s are based on treating the symptoms, such as using mouth rinses for oral sores, eye drops for eye inflammation, and creams or ointments for skin lesions.
-Typically, these of treatments will contain corticosteroids or other anti-inflammatory medications.
-The systemic, or whole body, treatment options for Behçet’s are similar to treatment options for IBD, which may include:
+Typically, these treatments will contain corticosteroids or other anti-inflammatory medications.
+The systemic, or whole-body, treatment options for Behçet’s are similar to treatment options for IBD, which may include:

 Although many of the treatment options can be used for both Behçet’s disease and inflammatory bowel disease, as medical advances move towards more specialized medicine, it becomes increasingly important to have an accurate diagnosis in order to get the best possible treatment.